peterlionelnewman/openscribe/README.md

 Further description of OpenScribes features are described in Table S2 - of the supplementary information of the paper

 Creative Commons Attribution-NonCommercial 4.0 International Public License  - github.com/peterlionelnewman/openscribe/LICENSE

+### Other
+- PRs welcome
+- An update to [pygfx][(https://github.com/pygfx/wgpu-py) - if theres enough demand

+### Citation
+Please cite us if you use this in any way!
+- Newman et al., 3D Printed materials with nanovoxelated elastic moduli, Advanced Materials, 2025, [10.1002/adma.202416262](doi.org/10.1002/adma.202416262)